Sex and the City season 1

 The first season of Sex and the City, an American television romantic comedy-drama, aired in the United States on HBO from June 6 to August 23, 1998.
 Based on the eponymous book written by Candace Bushnell, the series was created by Darren Star and produced by Darren Star Productions, HBO Original Programming, and Warner Bros.
 Television.
 Star, Barry Josen and Michael Patrick King served as the series' executive producers.
 The show follows the relationships and sexual escapades of Carrie Bradshaw, a sex columnist for the fictional New York Star, and her friends Samantha Jones, Charlotte York and Miranda Hobbes.

 Season one, comprising 12 episodes, aired on Sunday nights at 9:00 p.m.
-Eastern Time Zone, except the pilot episode which aired at the same time on a Saturday night.
+Eastern Time Zone, except for the pilot episode and "Models and Mortals", which aired from 9:45 to 11:00 p.m., and "The Baby Shower", which aired from 10:15 to 11:00 p.m.
 The season garnered mixed reviews from critics.
 The first season garnered strong ratings for HBO in America, as well as Channel 4 in the United Kingdom, where it landed among the top 30 weekly most-watched programs.
 The show received several major award nominations, including an Emmy Award, a Golden Globe, and a SAG award for Best Actress in a Comedy Series for Parker.